 Ways to avoid becoming a mortgage prisoner

-There are a number of steps you can take now as a mortgagor to avoid feeling like you are trapped behind bars in the future.
+There are a number of steps you can take now as a mortgage holder to avoid feeling like you may become trapped with your home loan down the track.

 Update resultsUpdate